rstudio/rsconnect/tests/testthat/_snaps/bundlePackageRenv.md

       Error in `parseRenvDependencies()`:
       !
-Library and lockfile are out of sync i Use renv::restore() or renv::snapshot() to synchronise i Or ignore the lockfile by adding to you .rscignore
+Library and lockfile are out of sync i Use renv::restore() or renv::snapshot() to synchronise i Or ignore the lockfile by adding to your .rscignore